stan1y/NuUnit/README.txt

 ABOUT
 -----

-NuUnit is easy to use Unit testing software for Objective-C.
+NuUnit is simple and easy to use Unit testing software for Objective-C.

 INSTALLING
 ----------